 Medical records are an important part of your health care.
 These records are a written history of your health condition and treatment.
-They are used by doctors, hospitals, health care clinics, and other health care professionals and facilities to treat you.
+They are used by doctors, hospitals and other health care providers to treat you.

-A federal law called the HIPAA Privacy Rule gives you the right to see, get a copy of, and amend (correct) your medical record by adding information to it.
+A federal law called the HIPAA Privacy Rule gives you the right to see, get a copy of and amend (correct) your medical record by adding information to it.
 (HIPAA stands for the "Health Insurance Portability and Accountability Act.")
+Massachusetts laws also give you rights in your medical record.